NEGATIVE NOTICE PROCEDURE

 - The Court has established a list (the “Negative Notice List”) of motions, objections, and other papers that may be considered by the Court without an actual hearing under the negative notice procedure described in this rule if no party in interest files a response to the relief requested.
 The Negative Notice List is posted on the Court’s website and may be supplemented or otherwise amended by the Court from time to time.
 If permitted by the presiding judge, other motions, objections, and other matters may be considered by the Court using the negative notice procedure.

 - Motions, objections, and other matters filed pursuant to this negative notice procedure shall:

-- Be served in the manner and on the parties as required by the provisions of the Bankruptcy Rules, Local Rules, or any order of the Court applicable to motions, objections, or matters of the type made and shall be filed with the proof of such service in accordance with the provisions of Local Rule 7004-1; and
+- Be served in the manner and on the parties as required by the provisions of the Bankruptcy Rules, these rules, or any order of the Court applicable to motions, objections, or matters of the type made and shall be filed with the proof of such service in accordance with the provisions of Local Rule 7004-1; and

 - Contain a negative notice legend prominently displayed immediately following the title of the paper.
-The negative notice legend shall be in the approved format on the Court’s website as of the date of filing of the paper available at www.flnb.uscourts.gov.
+The negative notice legend shall be in the approved format on the Court’s website as of the date of filing of the paper available online.

-- The number of days during which parties may object that is placed in the negative notice legend shall be twenty-one (21) days, unless otherwise specified in these Local Rules or any administrative or standing order of the Court.
+- In the negative notice legend, the number of days during which parties may object shall be twenty-one (21) days, unless otherwise specified in these rules or any administrative or standing order of the Court.